HeikoBlomenkamp/100-days-of-code/r1-log.md

 sololearn.com: Repetition of PHP; won a code challenge in JavaScript.
 Repetition of Java JEE (servlets).
 Created Tomcat 9 Practice Page.

 ### R1D86
+Added a simple method to the Tomcat practice page.
+The index.html file contains two input fields, and a submit button; servlet adds ints.

+### R1D87